 How to get started

 Start small and build up.
 It’s worth looking at getting a hub device first.
-The Amazon Echo is one of the smartest options, because as well as being a ‘brain’ to link all other smart home gadgets that would otherwise work off of individual apps.
-It can act as an alarm clock, organise your diary, plan your journey to work, find you food recipes, tell you the weather – and that is by no means an exhaustive list.
-It can also even give advice on what gifts to buy.
+The Amazon Echo is one of the smartest options, because it can act as a ‘brain’ to link all other smart home gadgets that would otherwise work via individual apps.
+It can also be an alarm clock, organise your diary, plan your journey to work, find you food recipes, tell you the weather – and that is by no means an exhaustive list.

-Thermostats, such as the Ecobee3 Thermostat, will save you money and therefore feel worthwhile.
+Thermostats, such as the Nest Learning Thermostat, will save you money and therefore feel worthwhile.
 They’re programmable and will help you practice using smart home tech.
 Other money saving gadgets are the Curb monitoring device.
 An instant money saver giving you real-time energy consumption data for your home.